Staying Motivated During Tough Times.

 “I’m going to make the rest of my life, the rest of my life”

 By Donnavan Finlay, Co-Founder of Guyding Principals.

 We all face tough times in our lives.
 I remember the days that I worked 80 hours a week and had nothing to show for it.
-I was just working myself into an early grave.
+Just working myself into an early grave.

-I remember not having money to take out my girlfriend or even pay my bills.
+Not having enough money to take my girlfriend out or even pay my bills was a real issue for me.
 If there is one thing that gets you in a negative space, its lack of money.

 I have been in situations where I have feared I will lose everything.
 And that negative mindset drew even more negative actions towards me.
 And we all know you can’t live a positive life with a negative mind.